Mónica Baltodano

 Mónica Baltodano was a commander of the guerrilla revolutionary group known as the Sandinista National Liberation Front during the Nicaraguan Revolution.
-She worked in the movement for several decades, and after experiencing the corruption and authoritarianism within the movement, she left in 2005 to form the Movement to Rescue Sandinismo (Movimiento por el Rescate del Sandinismo), known as El Rescate.
+She worked in the movement for several decades, and after experiencing the corruption and authoritarianism within the movement, she left in 2005 to form the Sandinista Renovation Movement (Movimiento para la Renovación Sandinísta), known as El Rescate.

 Biography

 Baltodano was born in Leon, Nicaragua on August 14, 1954.
 She is one of nine children, two boys and seven girls.
 Her father was a lawyer and her mother was a shop owner.
 She attended Catholic school in La Pureza with her six sisters while her two brothers studied in La Salle.
 Her family moved to Managua in 1972 when her mother split from her father due to what she saw as a lack of acceptance of her involvement in the war.
 All of Baltodano's siblings were revolutionaries as well, with her sister Alma losing her hands while building a contact bomb at age 15 and her sister Zulemita losing her life in a bombing at age 16.
 Baltodano has four children of her own, including environmental lawyer and activist Mónica López Baltodano.